OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.md

 The `getCallbackTokenAsync` method makes an asynchronous call to get an opaque token from the Exchange Server that hosts the user's mailbox.
 The lifetime of the callback token is 5 minutes.

 You can pass the token and an attachment identifier or item identifier to a third-party system.
-The third-party system uses the token as a bearer authorization token to call the Exchange Web Services (EWS) [GetAttachment](/exchange/client-developer/web-service-reference/getattachment-operation) or [GetItem](/exchange/client-developer/web-service-reference/getitem-operation) operation to return an attachment or item.
+The third-party system uses the token as a bearer authorization token to call the Exchange Web Services (EWS) [GetAttachment](/exchange/client-developer/web-service-reference/getattachment-operation) operation or [GetItem](/exchange/client-developer/web-service-reference/getitem-operation) operation to return an attachment or item.
 For example, you can create a remote service to [get attachments from the selected item](/outlook/add-ins/get-attachments-of-an-outlook-item).

-Your app must have the **ReadItem** permission specified in its manifest to call the `getCallbackTokenAsync` method in read mode.
+To call the `getCallbackTokenAsync` method in read mode, **ReadItem** is the minimum permission level your app can specify in its manifest.

-In compose mode you must call the [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method to get an item identifier to pass to the `getCallbackTokenAsync` method.
-Your app must have **ReadWriteItem** permissions to call the `saveAsync` method.
+If the item has not yet been saved in compose mode, you must call the [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method before calling the `getCallbackTokenAsync` method.
+To call the `saveAsync` method, **ReadWriteItem** is the minimum permission level your app can specify in its manifest.

 ##### Parameters